 We provide fresh and tasty South Indian and Sri Lankan food and pickles made by women from these communities who relocated to the UK during and after the conflict in Sri Lanka.

 In 2013 Abi, the Founder of Papi’s Pickles, met many women who had relocated to the UK during and after the conflict in Sri Lanka.
 She was struck by the isolation and sense of loss experienced within these communities and despite a desire to work, there was little opportunity to be found.

 Cooking, food and community remained a happy memory from home and Abi researched and discovered that there was a demand for South Indian and Sri Lankan cuisine, particularly made from high quality ingredients, and Papi’s Pickles was born.

-Female refugees and migrant workers remain a marginalised group in society, and employment is core to the process of integration, which is what we provide.
-Since August 2014, we are proud to say that Papi’s Pickles has recruited and trained fourteen long-term unemployed women, and we are a London Living Wage employer.
+Female refugees and migrant workers remain a marginalised group in society, and employment is core to the process of integration, which is where we step in.
+Since August 2014, we are proud to say that Papi’s Pickles has recruited and trained sixteen long-term unemployed women, and we are a London Living Wage employer.

 We provide women from South Indian and Sri Lankan communities with access to an income, support, confidence-building opportunities, English Language skills and food safety certification, alongside the invaluable impacts that arise from participating in meaningful employment.